ministryofjustice/cloud-platform-user-docs/01-getting-started/003-ecr-setup.md

 ```

 4\.
-Adapt the definition from the example described in https://github.com/ministryofjustice/cloud-platform-terraform-ecr-credentials/tree/master/examples; make sure you adjust the values of `team_name`, `repo_name` `name` and `namespace` to what is appropriate for your environment.
+Adapt the definition from the example described in the [cloud-platform-terraform-ecr-credentials module](https://github.com/ministryofjustice/cloud-platform-terraform-ecr-credentials/tree/master/examples); make sure you adjust the values of `team_name`, `repo_name` `name` and `namespace` to what is appropriate for your environment.

 5\. git add, commit and push to your branch.